Dr Anselm Heinrich

 Research Interests

-German and British theatre history, especially regional and national theatres, audiences and repertoires, issues of funding, censorship, and propaganda.
-Anselm is also interested in contemporary German and British playwriting, comparative approaches in historiography, the arts during the Weimar Republic and the Third Reich in Germany, artists in exile (1933-1945), theatre in Victorian and Edwardian Britain, cultural policy, and dramaturgy.
+- German and British theatre history, especially regional and national theatres, audiences and repertoires, issues of funding, censorship, and propaganda, including comparative approaches in historiography

 Biography

-Dr Anselm Heinrich is Lecturer in Theatre Studies at the University of Glasgow.
-Born in 1971 in Bühl in southern Germany and brought up in the Westphalian town of Schwerte he studied English, History and Pedagogy in Münster and graduated with the Staatsexamen and an MA.
-He then embarked on a PhD at the University of Hull.
-Anselm subsequently worked as a teaching assistant (Lektor) in Modern Languages at the University of Hull and then as a Research Associate at Lancaster University before moving to Glasgow in 2006.
-He has published on various aspects of British and German history, and has also worked as a translator.
-Anselm supports Borussia Dortmund, plays football (badly) and the drums (mediocre), but loves doing both.
+I am a Senior Lecturer on Theatre Studies, and the College International Dean in the College of Arts.
+Born in 1971 in Bühl in southern Germany and brought up in the Westphalian town of Schwerte I studied English, History and Pedagogy in Münster and graduated with the Staatsexamen and an MA.
+I then embarked on a PhD at the University of Hull, and subsequently worked as a teaching assistant (Lektor) in Modern Languages at the University of Hull and then as a Research Associate at Lancaster University before moving to Glasgow in 2006.
+I passionately support Borussia Dortmund, play football (badly) and the drums (mediocre), but love doing both.

 Research Projects